Casa del Fascio (Como): Interiors

 Through the glass doors on the ground floor lies the Atrium, characterized by a false ceiling covered with Nero di Belgio marble that, with its strong visual impact, prepares the visitor to see the Sacrario dei Martiri Fascisti, one of the most significant and emblematic spaces of the building.
-Because of its ideological and spiritual function, the Sacrario was then deprived of its original function and transformed into a place to celebrate the deads of the VI Legion of the Italian Finance Police.
-In the Atrium, but on the opposite side of the Sacrario, there is the main staircase, which is the cornerstone of the internal distribution.
-The crux of the Casa del Fascio, however, is the so-called Salone delle Adunate, a large central double-height room illuminated through a skylight made of concrete-frame glass block.
-Currently plastered white hue, in the past it was painted with a delicate light blue-green colour, probably applied to the upper limit of the beams skylight.
-This huge space originally contained the panels designed by the artist Mario Radice: a marble stele and a large image of the Duce on a glass support, dismantled after the post-war occupation of the building.
+Because of its ideological and spiritual function, the Sacrario was deprived of its original function after the fall of Fascism and transformed into a place to celebrate the deads of the VI Legion of the Italian Finance Police.
+In the Atrium, but on the opposite side of the Sacrario, there is the main staircase, which is the cornerstone of the internal layout.
+The crux of the Casa del Fascio, however, is the so-called Salone delle Adunate 'Assembly Hall', a large central double-height room illuminated through a skylight made of concrete-frame glass block.
+Currently plastered in white, in the past it was painted with a delicate light blue-green colour, probably applied to the upper limit of the beams skylight.
+This huge space originally contained panels designed by the artist Mario Radice: a marble stele and a large image of the Duce on a glass support, dismantled after the post-war occupation of the building.